madetech/academy/mini-handbook/assessments.md

 * We will refine your goals and support you in any areas you need additional support
 * In week 7, we will start setting some goals and objectives for Software Engineer 1

+## Week 7: Software Engineer 1 Goal Setting

-# Weeks 8 - 12: Software Engineer 1 SFIA
+## Weeks 8 - 12: Software Engineer 1 SFIA

 * We will refine your goals and support you in any areas you need additional support